Asian Institute of Technology: Host to international organizations

 The campus of Asian Institute of Technology is host to several international and non-governmental organizations including the Regional Resource Center in Asia and the Pacific (UNEP RRC.AP) (www.rrcap.unep.org), and the Regional Integrated Multi-Hazard Early Warning System for Africa and Asia (RIMES) (www.rimes.int).

 It also hosts the global secretariat of the International Partnership for Expanding Waste Management Services of Local Authorities (IPLA), while the regional secretariat is hosted by UN HABITAT.
 Four UN agencies, three international donors and five national governments are part of IPLA.

 AIT has collaborated with Nobel laureate Muhammad Yunus to create a Yunus Center at AIT with an objective "to contribute to poverty alleviation by enabling rural people to handle and be in control of improving their own livelihoods".
 The Yunus Center at AIT was launched on 8 September 2009.
 Likewise, AIT hosts Ostrom Center for the Advanced Studies in Natural Resource Governance (OCeAN).

 Academic programs

 Asian Institute of Technology offers Master's, Doctoral, and Certificate courses.
 Among the programs offered include regular Master's and Doctoral programs, Flexible Degree options, One-Year Master's programs, Professional Master's programs, Unified International Bachelor-Master programs, Capacity-Building PhD Partnership programs, Erasmus Programs, Exchange Programs, Joint Degree Programs and Dual Degree programs.

+Schools and Faculties

+Beginning January 2026, AIT shifted to two Schools and five faculties.

+The two schools are the AIT School of Professional Intelligence (AITSPIN), and the School of Management.

+The five faculties are Faculty of Climate Change and Sustainability, Faculty of Civil and Environmental Engineering, Faculty of Public Policy and Sustainable Development, Faculty of Food, Agriculture, and Natural Sciences, and Faculty of Advanced Science and Technology.

+The previous Schools, School of Engineering and Technology, and School of Environment, Resources and Development have been converted into five faculties.